 Contrasting worlds: (upper row) St. Paul’s Shadwell where John Hopkins was baptized, typical working class housing in Shadwell, England where John lived as boy; (lower row) Peninsula, Grand Traverse County, Michigan in the 1860s where John lived until he enlisted in 1862 (paintings by William Holdsworth, John’s first cousin)

-Then came General Ulysses Grant’s Overland Campaign.
+By May 1864 General Ulysses Grant begins his Overland Campaign.
 The 26th was assigned to the severest and deadliest engagements of the campaign.
 By the time the 26th reached Spotsylvania Court House they had marched thru the night in a storm and arrived just in time to join the Union line as it advanced.

-And this is how John Hopkins ended up in Spotsylvania Court House, Virginia, fighting for the Union and giving up his life for the cause.
+So this is how John Hopkins ended up in Spotsylvania Court House, Virginia, fighting for the Union and giving up his life for the cause.

 - American Battlefield Trust, https://www.battlefields.org/learn/civil-war/battles/spotsylvania-court-house